-The school day for students is 7:50-3:33.
+The school day for students is 8:00-3:33.
 Students may not be dropped off at school before 7:35 as there are no adults on campus to supervise before that time.
 Students may not enter the building before 7:35.
 Breakfast is served in the classroom.
 Please have your child here by 7:50 in order for them to have time for breakfast before instruction begins.
-Students are tardy at 8:00 and a parent/guardian must be present to sign in students who are late.
+The tardy bell rings at 8:00, and students must be in their classroom before the bell rings.
+Students who are tardy must have a parent/guardian to sign them in.